Hugh Roddin: Biography

-On returning he ran several youth soccer teams in Brooklyn and athletics teams based at a gym he owned there.
-Roddin became the boxing coach at the American Legion in Rosedale, Long Island, New York and taught his nephew Harold (Sonny) and many other boys the finer points of boxing.
-Sonny would go from Bayside to Rosedale many a Saturday night, go to the Legion and then home.
+On returning, he ran several youth soccer teams in Brooklyn and athletics teams based at a gym he owned there.
+Roddin became the boxing coach at the American Legion in Rosedale, Long Island, New York, and taught his nephew Harold (Sonny) and many other boys the finer points of boxing.
+Sonny would go from Bayside to Rosedale many a Saturday night, go to the Legion, and then go home.

-Hugh Roddin (Hugh's nephew) tells a story that when Hugh Roddin was in his late years he was approached in the park by a mugger to give up his wallet.
+Hugh Roddin (Hugh's nephew) tells a story that when Hugh Roddin was in his late years, he was approached in the park by a mugger to give up his wallet.
 Hugh reached into his coat as if to grab the wallet - and came out with a punch to knock the young man down.
 The young man was so stunned he got up and ran away.
-An old boxer never loses his punch is what Hugh had said.
+Hugh had said that an old boxer never loses his punch.

-He died at the age of 66 in Brooklyn in 1954 and is buried at Long Island's National Cemetery in Farmington, New York.
+He died at age 66 in Brooklyn in 1954 and is buried at Long Island's National Cemetery in Farmingdale, New York.

 The boxing gloves Roddin used to win his Olympic medal now belong to author Brian Donald's grandson Ruaridh.
 They were given to Brian Donald as a show of appreciation by Roddin's family in the US for his work on the fighter in The Fight Game in Scotland, a history of Scottish boxing.
 They were on display in the National Museum of Scotland until its refurbishment in 2015 and are now being stored in a Scottish university's archive.